engineer1994/e_commerce_app_mern/readme.md

 # e_commerce MERN Stack App

-This is a full-stack MERN application with a React frontend and Node.js/Express backend.
+This is an e_commerce full-stack MERN application with a React frontend and Node.js/Express backend.
 MongoDB Atlas is used for the database, and the app is structured as a monorepo.
 This app is for learning purpose.

 ---